lilyofthevalleyundermoonlight/HKSL_Translator/README.md

 - Keep the `data/` folder in the same directory
 - Make sure microphone access is enabled
+-- If asked for permission → click Allow
+-- If recording does not work:

+    1. Press Windows + I
+    2. Go to Privacy & Security → Microphone
+    3. Turn ON:
+       - Microphone access
+       - Let desktop apps access your microphone
+    4. Restart the app

 ## For non-technical users